 Plasma is a gas in which a certain percentage of particles is ionized.
-Plasma cutting is a process that is used to cut steel of different thicknesses using a plasma torch.
-In this process, an inert gas (in some units, compressed air) is blown at high speed out of a nozzle; at the same time an electrical arc is formed through that gas from the nozzle to the surface being cut, turning some of that gas to plasma.
-The plasma is sufficiently hot to melt the metal being cut and
+Plasma cutting is a process for cutting steel of different thicknesses using a plasma torch.
+In this process, an inert gas (in some units, compressed air) is blown at high recise the connection method.